Ford EXP: EXP Turbo Coupe

 In the car's initial development there was a plan for adding fuel injection and a turbocharger to increase power significantly, but there wasn't enough time to get it into the first two production years.
 The turbocharged 1.6 L CVH engine, available for the Escort and EXP, featured a high-lift camshaft and EEC-IV electronic controls.
 With an 8:1 compression ratio and boost pressure up to 8 psi, torque was increased to 120 lbft and power raised to 120 hp, a gain of some 35% over the naturally aspirated models.

 All these improvements allowed for a 0–60 mph time of 9 seconds and 1/4 mi time of 16.9 seconds at 82 mph which while unimpressive today was good for the era.
 The 1983 EFI or HO 5-speed EXPs would only conquer 0–60 mph in 14 seconds and 1/4 mi in 20 seconds at 70 mph (all depending on the options and model year).
 But not even the 1986–88 EXPs with the 1.9 L EFI HO motor could touch the Turbo model with a 1/4 mi time of 17.5 seconds at 77 mph.

 The Turbo Coupe had a unique front air dam and rear decklid spoiler, with a taped "Turbo" badge on the rear bumper.
 It also had two-tone paint with a black lower section, a unique C-pillar appliqué featuring the EXP lettering, black wheel flares, and black rocker panel moldings.

-Its only optional features were AC (air conditioning) and removable sunroof.
-Its transition from 1984 into 1985 included the change from the three-spoke (round-spoke) steering wheel to the two-spoke (square-spoke) steering wheel, the softer two-piece shift knob and vinyl boot to the one-piece shift knob and square rubber boot, and the addition of the (at the time) newly federal-mandated third brake light built into the spoiler (which would be seen on all EXPs from 1986 forward).
+Its only optional features were air conditioning and removable sunroof.
+Its transition from 1984 into 1985 included the change from the three-spoke steering wheel to the two-spoke steering wheel, the softer two-piece shift knob and vinyl boot to the one-piece shift knob and square rubber boot.
+For 1986 a federally mandated third brake light was added which was built into the rear spoiler.